What municipalities are part of the LELE initiative?

 What are some LELE Tips for Landscapers?

-Some recommendations on successful mulching from landscapers experienced with LELE practices in the field:
+Some simple tips for effective and efficient mulch mowing from landscapers experienced with LELE practices in the field:

 - Close the mulch plate on the mower deck.